-Requisites: A foundations course in Critical Studies of Film and Media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
+Requisites: A foundations course in critical studies of film and media (such as “Coming to Terms: Cinema”) and an introductory film/video production workshop.
 Not open to first-year students.
 Limited to 15 students.
-Omitted 2017-18.
-Professors Levine and Rangan.2016-17: Offered in Spring 2017
+Spring semester.
+Professors Levine and Rangan.2017-18: Not offered

 This course is about the centrality of the photographic image - that is, an image produced by mechanical means - in our visual experience, in the rituals, practices and representation of everyday life.
 Since we no longer, if ever, experience an image in isolation from our experiences of other images and mediums, the culture and idea of photography is understood as utterly diverse in its functions.
 We will consider photography's histories, theory and practice, especially its relation to "images that move" and its profound role in what we now understand as visual culture.
 We will examine theoretical, social and cultural issues and contexts influencing image culture through specific examples from contemporary photography, film, media art and other visual media.